Arbint/NeoVimSetup/README.md

   capabilities = capabilities
 }
 ```
-## CMake Auto Completion:
+## CMake Project Mutiple File Auto Completion:
-To make cmake auto completion work, you will need to build it with Ninja to generate a compile-command.json file, lsp needs it to find includes. in your ```CMakeLists.txt``` add this line:
+To make a cmake project auto completion work, you will need to build it with Ninja to generate a compile-command.json file, lsp needs it to find includes. in your ```CMakeLists.txt``` add this line:
 ```cmake
 set(CMAKE_EXPORT_COMPILE_COMMANDS         ON)
 ```